-These photographs are installation images from the House/Home Project, a site-specific installation executed in May 2012.
+These photographs are the installation images from the House/Home Project, created in May 2012.
 This 3-floor, 6 room installation included photographs, projection, video and 2 rooms where the house itself became the camera.
-The experience of "home" is ephemeral and this installation sought to guide visitors through a contemplative, shifting space.

 Through her simple apparatus, the sunny outside world was projected upside-down on the walls of the darkened rooms.
 In one, the inverted house of a neighbor gained eerie clarity as the viewer’s eyes adjusted to the darkness.
 In another, a row of spindly trees became a lacy wainscoting in the room’s half-light.
 The inversion of interior and exterior space made the walls of the house seem conceptual and meditative instead of comfortingly solid and familiar.